On invertible 2-dimensional framed and $r$-spin topological field theories: Two-dimensional framed and r -spin TFTs

 \section{Two-dimensional framed and \texorpdfstring{$r$}{r}-spin TFTs}

 In this section we introduce the notion of framed and $r$-spin surfaces and recall some properties of the respective bordism categories.
-Then we compute the corresponding SKK groups explicitly and give the classification of 2-dimensional framed and $r$-spin TFTs.
+We compute the corresponding SKK groups explicitly: Instead of considering a surjective group homomorphism to a bordism group as in \eqref{eq:prop:SKK-bord-surj} and trying to determine its kernel, we consider the (rescaled) Euler characteristic (which is an SKK invariant) and determine its kernel using a combinatorial model of framed and $r$-spin surfaces.
+Finally we give the classification of invertible 2-dimensional framed and $r$-spin TFTs.

 We start by sketching some definitions from \cite[Sec.\,2]{Runkel:2018rs}.
 Let $r\in\Zb_{\ge0}$.
-The \textsl{$r$-spin group $\spin{r}$} is the $r$-fold cover for $r>0$ and the universal cover for $r=0$ of $SO_2$.
-We write $\xi:\spin{r}\to SO_2$ for the covering map.
-An \textsl{$r$-spin structure} on a surface $\Sigma$ is the tangential structure on $\Sigma$ with respect to $\xi:\spin{r}\to SO_2$.
+The \textsl{$r$-spin group $\spin{r}$} is the $r$-fold cover for $r>0$ and the universal cover for $r=0$ of $\SO_2$.
+We write $\xi:\spin{r}\to \SO_2$ for the covering map.
+An \textsl{$r$-spin structure} on a surface $\Sigma$ is the tangential structure on $\Sigma$ with respect to $\xi:\spin{r}\to \SO_2\hookrightarrow \O_2$.

 We will work with a skeletal version of the $r$-spin bordism category, which we also denote with $\Bord{2}{\spin{r}}$.
 It has objects $r$-spin circles, i.e.\ disjoint unions of pairs $(S^1,x)=S^1_x$, where $x\in\Zb/r$.
 The morphisms are diffeomorphism classes of bordisms with $r$-spin structure.
 Every $r$-spin bordism $\Sigma$ comes with two maps $\kappa_\mathrm{in/out}:\pi_0(\partial_\mathrm{in/out}\Sigma)\to\Zb/r$ giving the types of the in- and outgoing boundary components.
 (In \cite{Runkel:2018rs} the map $\lambda:\pi_0(\partial_\mathrm{in}\Sigma)\to\Zb/r$ is related to $\kappa_\mathrm{in}:\pi_0(\partial_\mathrm{in}\Sigma)\to\Zb/r$ via $\lambda=1-\kappa_\mathrm{in}$ and similarly the map $\mu:\pi_0(\partial_\mathrm{out}\Sigma)\to\Zb/r$ is related to $\kappa_\mathrm{out}$ via $\mu=1-\kappa_\mathrm{out}$.)